Seahawks coach Pete Carroll remains optimistic about the future: ‘You can count on us to figure it out’

-And it assured that they will lose 10 games in a season for only the fourth time since the lowest period in franchise history — the three straight 10-or-more loss seasons from 1992-94.
+And it assured that they will lose 10 games in a season for only the fourth time since the lowest period in franchise history — the three consecutive 10-or-more loss seasons from 1992-94.

 All of which has only further fueled speculation about the future of all of the key pieces of the organization, notably head coach Pete Carroll and quarterback Russell Wilson.